Expense deductibility guide

 What is the difference between a tax deduction and a tax credit?

-What records do I need to keep for business expense deductions?
+What records do I need for business expense deductions?